CS-UCR/final-project-order-66/README.md

 2. In addition, it seems we need more data to work with after trimming down the dataset we downloaded from Yelp.
 We also utilized Yelp Fusion API to obtain further information of 50 (the size limit of Yelp API response) restaurants in Riverside, CA. The response body form Yelp API has more than 20 columns of information ranging from location to alias to latitude or longitude.
 However, Only 3-4 columns of information out of those 20+ are relevant to our project thus we also applied data cleaning strategies to get the information we need.
 We also made some initial observations on the data set.
 Please refer to Yelp_API.ipynb for more details.

 3. In term of running the code, our program was written in python3 on Jupyter notebook environment.
 However, because the data set we used was too large, we did not include it in this repo.
 Fortunately, the data set is free and open to download from Yelp database.
-Running our program on the Jupyter notebook environment with the supplemental Yelp data set should work as intended.
+However, for the API request from Yelp, a Yelp API key is needed.
+It can be obtained by signing up an account with Yelp at https://www.yelp.com/developers/documentation/v3/authentication  Running our program on the Jupyter notebook environment with the supplemental Yelp data set should work as intended.

 # Phase 3